MolBIFFM/diana/README.md

   }
 }
 ```
-The function used to combine distinct replicates into modification site-specific
+The average of distinct replicates representing modification site-specific
 measurements.
 The function is applied to ratios, not their binary logarithm.
 The default setting is `"mean"`, corresponding to the mean of replicates.
 Available settings are `"mean"`, `"median"`, `"mid-range"`, `"max"`, `"maxabs"`,